bhavish19/py-zkCNN/README.md

 where ![formula2](https://render.githubusercontent.com/render/math?math=ch_{in}) is the number of channel, ![formula3](https://render.githubusercontent.com/render/math?math=h) is the height, ![formula4](https://render.githubusercontent.com/render/math?math=w) is the width.

-config.csv only convolutional layer and pooling layer， full-connected layer is not included
 ### Weight Part

 This part is the set of parameters in the neural network, which contains